 Future Air Mobility Capability

-The Future Air Mobility Capability project will ensure that the New Zealand Defence Force (NZDF) maintains a continuous, capable, and relevant fixed wing air mobility capability beyond the retirement of the current C-130H(NZ) and B757-200 aircraft.
+The Future Air Mobility Capability project will ensure that the NZDF maintains a continuous, capable, and relevant fixed wing air mobility capability beyond the retirement of the current C-130H(NZ) and B757-200 aircraft.

 The first phase is replacement of the C-130H with the C-130J-30 Hercules.
 Phase two will consider options for replacing the two Boeing 757 aircraft operated by the Royal New Zealand Air Force.